Adyen/adyen-react-native/docs/Configuration.md

 - `allowedAuthMethods` - Fields supported to authenticate a card transaction.
 - `totalPriceStatus` - The status of the total price used.
 Defaults to **"FINAL"**.
 - `allowPrepaidCards` - Set to **false** if you don't support prepaid cards.
 Default: The prepaid card class is supported for the card networks specified.
+- `allowCreditCards` - Set to **false** if you don't support credit cards.
+Default: The credit card class is supported for the card networks specified.
 - `billingAddressRequired` - Set to **true** if you require a billing address.
 A billing address should only be requested if it's required to process the transaction.
 - `billingAddressParameters` - Set billing address parameters: